Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Successive Convex Program Formulation

 Maneuvers can be performed at $N$ discretization nodes in the form of a constant acceleration within the segment, $\vec{u}_i$.
 The last node is an exception since the acceleration would not affect the solution.

 The optimization variables are the states and controls at each node.
 Here the covariance matrix at each node is independent of the control because there is no feedback.
-Hence, the scalar optimization variables are 9 for each node: the six components of the state and the 3 components of the control.
-In the following, for clarity in the formulas, the state of the primary spacecraft will be indicated with $\Vec{x}$ and the relative position between the two with $\vec{r}$.
+Hence, the scalar optimization variables are 9 for each node: the 6 components of the state and the 3 components of the control.
+In the following, for clarity in the formulas, the state of the primary spacecraft, that was defined in \cref{eq:states} as $\vec{x}_p$, will be indicated with $\vec{x}$.
 The full history of state and controls are expressed with the symbols $\mathbb{x}\in\mathbb{R}^{6(N+1)}$ and $\mathbb{u}\in\mathbb{R}^{3N}$

-Three nonlinearity sources are present in the problem: (i) the dynamics in \cref{eq:perturbations} can include polynomials up to any order; (ii) the \gls{ca} constraint in \cref{eq:keepout} is a keep-out zone constraint, which is a non-convex one; (iii) the minimization of the fuel expenditure requires the use of a non-convex constraint in \cref{eq:nonconvexU}, which must be relaxed into a convex one to build the \gls{socp}.
+Three nonlinearity sources are present in the problem: (i) the dynamics in \cref{eq:perturbations} can include polynomials up to any order; (ii) the constraint in \cref{eq:keepout} is a \gls{koz} constraint, which is a non-convex one; (iii) the minimization of the fuel expenditure requires the use of a non-convex constraint in \cref{eq:nonconvexU}, which must be relaxed into a convex one to build the \gls{socp}.
 Three main steps are then required to formulate the \gls{cam} design as a \gls{socp} \cite{Armellin2021}.
 Firstly, in \cref{sec:linearization} the dynamics are automatically linearized using \gls{da}, and an iterative \gls{scp} method is employed.
 Afterward, in \cref{sec:eqTransf} the objective function and the constraint on the control acceleration magnitude are reformulated by introducing an equivalent transformation.
-Lastly, in \cref{sec:projLin} a projection and linearization approach is used to linearize the \gls{ca} constraint on $\smd$.
-It would be more complicated to handle a constraint on $\ipc$ since the expression is not a polynomial function of the position, and it would need a more coarse linearization than the one on $\smd$.
+Lastly, in \cref{sec:projLin} a projection and linearization approach is used to linearize the \gls{koz} constraint.
+It would be more complicated to handle a constraint on \gls{ipc} since the expression is not a polynomial function of the position, and it would need a more coarse linearization than the one on \gls{smd}.